A Comprehensive Guide to Dental Implant Care

-Good oral hygiene is essential before, during, and after placement of dental implants.
+Good oral hygiene is essential before, during, and after the placement of dental implants.
 Fortunately, maintaining them requires the same approach as caring for natural teeth.
 As long as you brush after every meal, floss once daily, rinse, and entrust your dental health to a reputable dentist, you can look forward to a lifetime of healthy teeth and picture-perfect smiles.

 Are You Looking for Dental Implant Specialists?

-Contact Cunning Dental Group in California if you are experiencing one or more of the above symptoms.
+Contact Cunning Dental Group in Southern California if you are experiencing one or more of the above symptoms.
 We diagnose oral infections quickly and comfortably with a clinical exam and radiograph.
-Depending on the level of infection, we may prescribe special rinses or offer a combination of other treatments to try and save your implant.
+Depending on the level of infection, we may prescribe special rinses or offer a combination of other treatments to try to save your implant.

 Infected dental implants can lead to a severe case of oral damage if left untreated.
 If saving the implant is no longer an option, we can minimize your risk of future infections by replacing them with one of better quality.
 Improve the function and beauty of your smile today.
 Call (855) 328-6646 or complete our online form to schedule an appointment.